 Practise Yoga At Home : 8 Steps

-Yoga is basically a set of exercises used to relax your body muscles and your mind, and after yoga, you should feel energized to work again.
-Yoga was used by Indians a long time ago, and these stretching exercises are can help you after heavy work or after a lot of stress work.
+Yoga is a series of exercises used to relax your body muscles and your mind.
+After yoga, you should feel energized to work again.
+Yoga was developed by East Indians a long time ago, and these stretching exercises can help you after heavy work or stressful situations.
 In today's world, most people have lots of work to do, and it can make you tired and take a toll on you.
-If you need help getting energized again so you can do even more work, you can do yoga when you feel tired and after yoga to make you feel good and healthy again.
-This article will give you simple steps on how to do yoga in your daily life or at home.
+If you need help getting energized again, Yoga will make you feel good and healthy again.
+This article will show you how to do Yoga in eight simple steps, and include it in your daily life.

 - 1 Basic steps

 - 3 Why Should a Person Try Yoga?

 - 1To stand in the Tadasana position, keep your face forward and take a deep breath.
 As you exhale, slowly tilt your head to the left with your ear moving toward your shoulder.
 As you breathe again, raise your back in the center and tilt to the right upon exhalation.
 Repeat six times to each side, and concentrate on keeping these movements fluid and even.
 Sudden jerks may prove very painful.
 Now lower your chin to your chest upon exhaling, raising it to the forward position on the inhale.
 Repeat three times, then lower your head backward again as you breathe out.
 Then return to the upright position upon inhaling.
 Don't bend your head so far back that you squeeze your neck muscles.Tadasana.